Group 5 (9-11 year olds)

 THE OBJECTIVES OF THIS CYCLE ARE:

-That students are responsible for the execution and maintenance of the structural rituals of the class
+Be responsible for the execution and maintenance of the structural rituals of the class.

 WE SUGGEST YOU CHECK THE EVIDENCES WITH WHICH YOU WILL OBSERVE IF YOUR STUDENTS HAVE ACHIEVED THESE OBJECTIVES